Watershed Innovation Lab

 The Watershed Innovation Lab also recruits students to help us deliver STEM programs to K-12 classes.
 These programs include anything from aerial imaging with kites to tagging trees for observation to building underwater robots.

 Dr. Doug Levin, who directs the WIL, is supported by an Ennovation Grant from the Maryland State Department of Commerce to create a Maryland based business focused on buoys (Basic Observation Buoys(BOBs)) that collect water quality data.
-The WIL is managed by Mike Menke.
 Water Quality systems are provided through a partnership with In-Situ Inc (Fort Collins, Colorado).

 What We Do

 Water Quality Monitoring